-Regular communication is with the Group's core customers to discuss operational updates, product roadmap developments and gain key customer feedback.
-This enables increased engagement with customers at a strategic level and a greater understanding of both customer pain points and future requirements from strategic to end-user level.
+Regular communication takes place with the Group's partners and customers to discuss operational updates, product roadmap developments and gain key customer feedback.
+This enables increased engagement with customers at a strategic level and a greater understanding of both customer pain points and future requirements from strategic to enduser level.